turingschool/curriculum/source/projects/fourth_meal.markdown

 ### Teams

-The project will be completed by teams of three to four developers over the span of ten days.
+The project will be completed by teams of three to four developers over the span of eighteen days.

 Like all projects, individuals team members are expected to:

 * Seek out features and responsibilities that are uncomfortable.
-The time to learn is now.
+The time to learn is *now*.
 * Support your teammates so that everyone can collaborate and contribute.

 ### Project Starting Point

-You'll build upon an existing code base.
-Your first task, then, is to decide which one to use.
+You'll build upon an existing code base authored by one of your teammates in the Dinner Dash project.
+Your first task, then, is to decide which project to use.

 #### Dinner Dash Mini-Demos

-Each teammate should give a quick demo of their existing code to the rest of the team, focusing on:
+Each teammate should give a quick demo of their existing app/code to the rest of the team, focusing on:

 * General strengths and weaknesses
 * Test coverage and quality